koengit/zeldspar/README.md

     git clone git@github.com:koengit/zeldspar
     cd zeldspar
     cabal sandbox init
+    cabal install

-When installing dependencies in a sandbox, you can get a faster experience and a smaller sandbox by passing a constraint for `language-c-quote`:
+You can get a faster install and a smaller sandbox by changing the last line to:

-    cabal install --only-dependencies --constraint="language-c-quote -full-haskell-antiquotes" zeldspar
+    cabal install --constraint="language-c-quote -full-haskell-antiquotes"

+(Do this only when installing in a sandbox that has no other dependencies on `language-c-quote`.)